-The masters within the FSE consists of two years officially, it is common that the master might take longer.
+The masters within the FSE consist of two years officially, it is common that the master might take longer.
 The core programmes for the masters consists of several courses, a Research Project and a second project.
 There are several moments for master orientation.
-First of all a master week is organized to introduce all master programmes of the University of Groningen for Chemistry and Chemical Engineering.
-Next to this the KNCV organizes the Carbon Masterdag, where all master programmes for Chemistry and/or Chemical Engineering of the Netherlands can introduce themselves.
+First of all, a master week is organized to introduce all master programmes of the University of Groningen for Chemistry and Chemical Engineering.
+Next to this, the KNCV organizes the Carbon Masterdag, where all master programmes for Chemistry and/or Chemical Engineering in the Netherlands can introduce themselves.
 More information about the Carbon Masterdag can be found here.

 The master Chemistry offers four specializations, which are in similar areas of expertise as those in the bachelor:

-- Advanced Materials: This specialization focuses of the chemistry of functional materials, like material synthesis and self-assembly.
+- Advanced Materials: This specialization focuses on the chemistry of functional materials, like material synthesis and self-assembly.
 Also on structural characterization techniques and functional properties.

-- Catalysis and Green Chemistry: Here lies the focus on different aspects of catalysis by enzymes, also on synthetic homogenous and heterogenous catalysts.
+- Catalysis and Green Chemistry: Here lies the focus on different aspects of catalysis by enzymes, as well as on synthetic homogenous and heterogenous catalysts.

 - Chemical Biology: Here biology and its processes are studied using chemistry.
-Also topics like protein engineering and the biological systems are studied in this specialization.
+Also, topics like protein engineering and biological systems are studied in this specialization.